Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Fixed Margin of Error Schemes

 \section{Fixed Margin of Error Schemes}

 Table \ref{tab:fixedmoe2} shows that for the fixed margin of error scheme: $\epsilon=4\cdot10^{-4}, p^*=0.5$, all four intervals produce coverage close to the nominal value.
 For the remaining three margin of error schemes the Wald interval produces very poor coverage in comparison to the other intervals.
 For example, in \textit{Scheme 1} ($\epsilon=4\cdot10^{-2},p^*=p$), the Wald coverage for $p=10^{-2}$ is just $21.4\%$, whereas the coverage of the Clopper-Pearson, Wilson and Agresti-Coull intervals is $97.7\%$.

 Whilst the Clopper-Pearson, Wilson and Agresti-Coull intervals achieve better coverage, all four intervals fail to produce satisfactory coverage if the margin of error scheme is not compatible with the magnitude of $p$.
 For example, in \textit{Scheme 3} ($\epsilon=4\cdot10^{-4}, p^*=p$) the Wald interval produces a coverage of just $0.2\%$ for $p=10^{-5}$.
 However, the Clopper-Pearson, Wilson and Agresti-Coull intervals achieve coverage of $99.8\%$, $99.8\%$ and $100\%$ respectively.
 Whilst these coverage probabilities are much closer to the desired $95\%$ coverage than the Wald's $0.2\%$, they are too far from the nominal value to be of practical use.\\

-Referring to Table \ref{tab:varmoe2}, for $\tilde{\epsilon}_R=0.75$ and $p^*=p\le10^{-2}$, the Wald coverage is considerably poorer than the other three intervals.
+Referring to Table \ref{tab:varmoe2}, for $\epsilon_R=0.75$ and $p^*=p\le10^{-2}$, the Wald coverage is considerably poorer than the other three intervals.
 Both the Clopper-Pearson and Agresti-Coull intervals produce reasonable coverage at approximately $97\%$.
-The Wilson interval performs the best, producing coverage very close to the nominal $95\% \forall p$.
+The Wilson interval performs the best, producing coverage very close to the nominal $95\% \forall p$.\\